The Message in the Bottle: "Culture: The Antinomy of the Scientific Method"

 In this essay, Percy tries to expose the limitation of our present-day science and scientific method when it is applied to human beings, especially to human cultures.
 Science, for its own completeness, must be able to address humans and our cultures.
-He attributes the limitation to the fact that science does not take all of human being's assertions as valid statements.
+He attributes the limitation to the fact that science does not take all humans' assertions as valid statements.
 After proving his point that discarding assertions leads to antinomies, i.e., contradictions between human culture and science, though by themselves each is reasonable, he goes on to propose a radical change to the presumptions of the scientific method.
 The outline here does not strictly follow the original essay to the letter in the sense that there are references to newer pieces of information, but the essence of the essay is unconditionally maintained.
 The additional material only bolsters Percy’s point of view.

 The culmination of a scientific method is always an assertion.
 For example, the physical, space-time event of energy exchange happening inside a closed system can be examined carefully, resulting in an assertion that mass cannot be created or destroyed.
 This can be further asserted concisely with an equation of the form $\Sigma M_i = \Sigma M_f$.
 Another experiment is, say, we take a mass, $m$, and convert it into equivalent energy.
 This is also a physical space-time event, happening right in front of us.
 The event can be asserted by a scientist as $E=mc^2$, and all scientists (and non-scientists too) can interpret and understand the associated meaning.

 In both the examples above, there are two different kinds of activities happening.